-There are 19 required credits of course work.
-Additionally, students have to write a paper in a seminar offered by the School of Law (two credits) and enroll in a three-credit course offered by the School of Law; qualifying seminars and courses have to be pre-approved by the Program Director as consonant with the LL.M.
+There are 11 required credits of course work.
+Additionally, students have to write a paper in a qualifying seminar offered by the School of Law (2 credits) and enroll in up to 8 credits of LL.M. core electives or up to 12 credits of other courses offered by the School of Law to reach the minimum of 24 academic credits overall to earn the LL.M. degree.
+Qualifying seminars and courses have to be approved ahead of their offering by the Program Director as consonant with the LL.M.
 Program.

-Instead of the latter course, students who find themselves in the top 20% of the class after the first semester may write a thesis specifically for the LL.M.
+Instead of the seminar, qualified students may write a thesis specifically for the LL.M.
 Program.
-The student who chooses to prepare a LL.M.
+For three credits, the student who chooses to prepare a LL.M.
 IHR Thesis must write a significant analytical paper in the field of human rights consisting of at least 15,000 words, and reflecting substantial legal research, original thought, proper writing style, and correct citation form.
 The paper should satisfy the above mentioned criteria and earn a passing grade.
 A full-time student must finish and submit the LL.M.
 IHR Thesis to his/her supervisor within the deadline established by the program administration, in the same academic year he or she started.